fablabbcn/fablabbcn-legacy-web/_posts/news-post/bioshades.md

 teaserlatest: blog_loop_latest/fabricademy/bootcampft18small.jpg
 teaserlist: blog_loop_latest/fabricademy/bootcampft18small.jpg
 title: BioShades Whorkshop and talks
-meta: "TCBL lasbs are are looking forward of the BioShades event: across Europe will connect through a video conferencing system and address this issue during a distributed bacteria dyeing workshop and an evening talks."
+meta: "TCBL lasbs are looking forward to the BioShades event: across Europe, they will connect through a video conferencing system to learn more about the dyeing of fibers using bacteria."
 author: Marco Sanalitro
 date: 13/03/2018
 category: event